 “I haven’t used the word ’separation,’” he said on a conference call today.
 “I’ve said, ’I see two businesses,’ one that’s value and one that’s innovative.”

-Lyrica, used to treat pain, is now Pfizer’s top product (PFE).
+Lyrica, used to treat pain, is now Pfizer’s top product (PFE:US).
 The pill sold $1.04 billion, up 8 percent from a year earlier.
 Other top drugs saw their sales decline.
 Second best-selling was Enbrel, for rheumatoid arthritis, which sold $893 million, down 7 percent, partly on foreign exchange rates.
 Pneumococcal vaccine Prevnar, which Pfizer is seeking to expand use of in older populations, sold $868 million, down 14 percent.

 The drugmaker is waiting on decisions by the U.S. Food and Drug Administration on tofacitinib, expected by Nov.
 21, and Eliquis, due in March.
 It is hoping to get both 5-milligram and 10-milligram doses of tofacitinib approved, Geno Germano, president of specialty care, said on a conference call discussing the quarterly results.